baloise/design-system/docs/utilities/installation.md

 ## Angular

 The utils are a part of the Angular module.
 The module declares all the filters and util functions.
 Follow the installtion guide of Angular.
-[Link to the Vue Installion](/introduction/angular)
+[Link to the Angular Installion](/introduction/angular)

 ### Pipes